negna1/TestingProj/README.md

 # Whole Transaction

 User can see whole transaction amount, also when user filter transactions user can see whole transaction but with filter.

+# Tests

+There are Unit tests where you can find how MVVM bindings and updates are working with tests.
+There are tests for both details and Main page.